 What is more expensive, 14k or 18k gold?

-18k gold is more expensive than 14k gold, by a few hundred dollars depending on the type of setting you choose.
+Because of its higher gold percentage, 18k gold is more expensive than 14k gold by a few hundred dollars depending on the setting you choose.
 A 14k halo setting will cost you more than a 14k solitaire setting.
-The most expensive gold is 24k gold, but Clean Origin does not offer it.
+The most expensive gold is 24k gold, but it will not stand up to daily wear.